 Library Research Awards

-We are now accepting applications for our 2020 Library Researchers Awards, including our Researchers in Residence program and the Stacy Lloyd III Fellowship for Bibliographic Study.
-Scroll down for more details on each of these programs and to learn more about past awardees.
-You can also read our 2020 Library Researchers Awards flier here to see more about eligibility and how to apply.
+We are no longer accepting applications for our 2020 Library Researchers Awards, but will announce our 2021 call for applications in the first quarter of 2020.
+These include our Researchers in Residence program and the Stacy Lloyd III Fellowship for Bibliographic Study.
+Scroll down to learn about past awardees who have studied in the Library.
+You may also read our 2020 Library Researchers Awards flier here to understand how our past awards have been structured.

 Stacy Lloyd III Fellowship for Bibliographic Study